-The cost of life insurance might be lower than you think.
-Find affordable or low cost life insurance options for almost any budget.
+The cost of life insurance rates might be lower than you think.
+Find affordable or low cost life insurance policies for almost any budget.

 However, when asked how much a $250,000 term life policy would cost a healthy 30-year-old, nearly half of millennials overestimated by five times the actual amount.
 The average cost for such coverage is lower than you might think.

 That means they could be missing out on the protection they need for all the wrong reasons.

 In this article, we'll dispel some of the myths about the cost of life insurance, give you insight into which policies are most affordable or lower in cost, and help you find simple ways to make room in your budget.

 You have a set amount of income from your paycheck — and a lot of priorities vying for a piece of it.
 There's the car payment, rent or mortgage payment, and, of course, those student loan payments that seem to stick around long after your last day on campus.

 So, you tell yourself you can't afford life insurance, and push it off for another day.

 But, when you think about what could happen if you passed away, the real question is: Can you really afford to go without life insurance?

 If you passed away, a number of expenses might get passed along to the people you care about most.
 First, they would likely be covering the cost of your funeral out-of-pocket, which can run nearly $2,100, just for a basic viewing and burial.
 2 Second, if a relative or significant other co-signed on your house, car or student loans, those debts may become their burden to bear.
 With the average student debt per graduate reaching $16,900 for public and private four-year institutes, 3 that's a hefty tab to pick up.